 If possible, learn to take a respiratory (breathing) rate when your cat is resting (ask your vet about this).
 Schedule veterinary visits to monitor the condition.

 VHD is often a progressive disease and cannot be prevented.
 Regular veterinary examinations that include examination of the heart with a stethoscope can identify it in its earliest stages.

 In-depth Information on Chronic Valvular Heart Disease in Cats

 Chronic valvular heart disease is a degenerative condition, probably predisposed by genetic factors.
 It is not caused by an infection or related to bad teeth, although this is a common misconception.
-Congenital heart disease (birth defects of the heart)

 The essential valvular abnormalities are either increased “floppiness” of the mitral valve in the heart, or more often, shortening and thickening of this valve.
 The tricuspid heart valve is also affected in some cats.
 The degeneration causes the valves to close improperly.
 Leaking of the valve causes blood to move backwards creating a heart murmur and limiting the amount of blood that can be pumped to the body.
 Severe leaking can occur when one or more of the fine strands that support the valve (the chordae tendineae) rupture.

 A percentage of cats with chronic mitral disease develop a condition called pulmonary hypertension, which is high blood pressure in the arteries of the lung.
 These cats often develop fluid accumulation in the abdominal cavity and are prone to bouts of weakness or fainting.